 A lot can happen in a snap, what more in a week, a month, or even a year.
 For the last couple of months since the year started, waves of changes occurred in my life, in our lives probably.
 There were the good ones, and bad.
 But I must say, I don’t regret any of these things that happened to me.

 The little boy I bore for nine months, has turned two last month and it gave me such blithe seeing him grow healthy, happy, well-loved and cherished by all.
-He has grown to be so loving especially with me, and I regret for not being with him now 24/7 as I needed to go to work, since my family moved to a new city far from to where we have originally lived since existence, adapting to changes is not one of my forte, but I’m doing my best to cope up and keep up with my life.
+He has grown to be so loving especially with me, and I regret for not being with him now 24/7 as I needed to go to work, since my family moved to a new city far from to where we have originally lived since existence.
+Adapting to changes is not one of my forte, but I’m doing my best to cope up and keep up with my life.
 My siblings and my bambino has to move there because of my father’s health condition, and to be able to recuperate thoroughly, they have to move at my mom’s house.
-I decided to stay for some reasons, even if it means that I’ll only be seeing him during weekends, even if it means that I’ll be suffering nights for not being able to hug him while he sleeps, even if it means that I’ll missing out on a lot of things in his life, and lastly, even if it means that in the eye of the others, I’m a bad mother for not being with him.
+I decided to stay for some reasons, even if it means that I’ll only be seeing him during weekends, even if it means that I’ll be suffering for nights of not being able to hug him while he sleeps, even if it means that I’ll be missing out on a lot of things in his life, and lastly, even if it means that in the eye of the others, I’m a bad mother for not being with him.

 So that clouded my mind, and that very thought clung in my heart so heavily.
 What does it take to be a good mother?
 I’m twenty-four and I got a two-year old little rascal that I have to take care of, basically, that’s what I needed to do, but here I am pouring out what I lack to do.
 Though when he’s with me, oh dear, I can’t let him out of my sight, his cheeks are filled with kisses and I can’t let him go from my tight hugs which makes him a little bit aggravated for a moment and then he would hug and kiss me again.
 Ahhh!
 Such great feeling.
 So back to the question, how can you tell that a mother is a bad mother?
 And how can you tell a good one?